pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1158 Reading and Red Hat Certification

+Today I continue reading my current book, and advance in my Red Hat certification.
+Also I need to refresh my mind about Polymorphism tomorrow I need to write a tutorial in which I need to explain what is Polymorphism.

 ##### Day 1157 Goals

 Today I continue reading my book, practice TDD, and I establish some goals related to my Software Engineer career, these goals are related to Java and Microservices.